Lightweight, interactive QSAR importance plots

 Assemble dataframe

-Following the example of that earlier post, we use single-cell gene expression data from the GTEx consortium, a large worldwide effort profiling gene expression across tissues (Eraslan et al. 2022).
+Following the example of that post, we use single-cell gene expression data from the GTEx consortium, a large worldwide effort profiling gene expression across tissues (Eraslan et al. 2022).
 For completeness, the dataset is downloaded from here.

-In the earlier post, we resampled the dataset down to 30000 cells to make it more tractable; we’ll load this dataset and sample it down further for display purposes.
+We’ll load this dataset and sample it down further for display purposes.

 CODE